Azure/data-product-batch/README.md

 **Take note of the output.
 It will be required for the next steps.**

-A few more role assignments are required for this service principal in order to be able to successfully deploy all services.
+Now that the new Service Principal is created, as mentioned,  role assignments are required for this service principal in order to be able to successfully deploy all services.
+The assignments will be needed on a later step.
 Required role assignments include:

 | Role Name | Description | Scope |
 |:----------|:------------|:------|